 Beauty AND Brawn

-Though still a tiny sliver of non-residential construction, “plyscrapers” offer are 65% lighter than steel or concrete.
+Though still a tiny sliver of non-residential construction, “plyscrapers” are 65% lighter than steel or concrete.
 Less weight means less concrete foundation needed for support.
 Less weight means less labor.
 A floor deck installation requires 25% fewer workers.

 There is also a 25% reduction in construction time.
 The developers of a recently constructed credit union in Hillsboro, Oregon, reported they saved 2-4 months on the project.
 T3, a 7-story office building in Minneapolis, was erected in just nine and a half weeks, resulting in 90% less construction traffic.